 - More Advice For Victims Of Council Accidents

 Your local authority are responsible for a large amount of your local area.
 Most public spaces are looked after and maintained by the council.
 Therefore if you suffer an injury in a public space, then you may find that the council can be held responsible.
 Whilst councils are under pressure financially, they still have a duty to maintain local areas to a certain standard and to repair any unsafe areas or equipment within a set timeframe.
-If you have tripped or fallen as a result of an uneven pavement, had a car accident resulting from a deep pothole or have sustained an injury due to faulty playground equipment then you may be able to make a claim against the council due to poor maintenance and negligence.
+If you’ve had an accident tripping over a pavement, had a car accident resulting from a deep pothole or have sustained an injury due to a playground accident then you may be able to make a claim against the council due to poor maintenance and negligence.
 This list is not exhaustive and if you have been harmed through no fault of your own whilst on council maintained property or premises including schools and libraries then a personal injury lawyer can help you to establish liability and receive the compensation that you are entitled to.
-Please read on to find out more about Council accident claims and how to make them.
+Please read on to find out more about council accident claims and how to make them.

 It isn’t usually useful to look at a personal injury claims calculator to make an estimate of the compensation you may be able to expect to receive.
 A calculator is only a rough guide and a personal injury specialist will be able to give you a more accurate idea about the damages you may receive for your specific injuries.
 Below is information provided by the Judicial College in order to give guide amounts for specific injuries, but these are only guides.